ZH-heng/research_workflow/README.md

 # Automatic Generation of Research Workflow from Academic Papers: A Full-text Mining Approach

 ## Overview
-Dataset and source code for paper "Automatic Generation of Research Workflow in Natural Language Processing: A Full-text Mining Approach".
+Dataset and source code for paper "Automatic Generation of Research Workflow from Academic Papers: A Full-text Mining Approach".

 ## Directory structure
 <pre>